-Continued confusion about the role of energies in climate
+Continued confusion about the causes of climate change and the role of energies

 The respondents view greenhouse gas emissions as the main cause of climate change and correctly identify the countries with the highest emissions.
 However, they also attribute it to other phenomena, such as air pollution or the hole in the ozone layer.
-The sectors with the highest emissions, for them, are industry, transport and deforestation, much more than electricity production, despite it being a heavy user of fossil fuels.
 Respondents worldwide also clearly identify coal and gas as CO2 producers.
-Nuclear energy for its part, although decarbonized, divides the population with over 50% thinking that it produces CO2.
+Nuclear energy for its part, although decarbonized, divides the population with 50% thinking that it produced CO2 too.

 Everyday actions are still modest